paveldemeter/MERN_Assignment_Documentation/README.md

 ### Initial wireframes

 These are the initial wireframes that were designed loosely based on client descriptions.
+The original design was to be simple and sleek, with a dark palette and minimal style.

 ![home draft](docs/wireframes/homedraft.PNG)